CsillaFarkas/ParetoPick-R/README.md

 * Correlation Analysis: output largest accepted correlation, maybe in bold in table
 * deviations_step is currently the default value
 * explain the effects of high correlation
+* Analysis tab: nicer plot with variable selection of which objective in which plot location